In this 2 part series, I’ll review Tools that can help us improve Accessibility in our projects.

 Part I → Validators and Checkers for Devs and QAs.

-Part II → Apps and Plugins for Designers.
-Coming soon.
+Part II → Tools and tips for Designers

 For a long time accessibility has been an afterthought in the development process of sites, apps and whatever thing you wanted to run on the web.
 Accessibility, A11y for short, has been around almost since the web began, but for various reasons it’s been neglected from the development process.
 I tend to believe that this has to do with a particular vision that, because of dedicating time to search for accessibility problems, run tests, etc; projects are going to be delayed or have additional extra costs to it, making it a hard sell for clients.